Dr. Hootan Daneshmand

-Breast revision surgery refers to the removal or replacement of saline or silicone gel implants following complications from primary breast augmentation.
-The aim is to correct or improve poor results from prior cosmetic and reconstructive procedures.
+Breast revision surgery refers to the removal or replacement of saline or silicone gel implants following breast augmentation surgery complications.
+The goal is to correct or improve poor results from prior cosmetic and reconstructive procedures.
 Unfortunately, not every plastic surgery procedure leads to perfect results.
-Some of these unfortunate results are avoidable while others are merely due to how the body heals in response to surgery.
-Sometimes the inability of a surgeon to connect with patients or understand their needs, the use of outdated techniques, or under-experienced or poorly trained surgeons, poor judgment, misinterpretations of the underlying problem may also play a role in unsatisfactory outcomes.
+Some of these unfortunate results are avoidable while others are merely due to how the body healed from surgery.

-In some cases, women may choose to have their breast implants removed entirely, while others may opt for breast revision surgery.
+Women may choose breast implant revision surgery while others may opt for breast augmentation revision surgery.
 In cases involving capsular contracture, saline implants may be replaced with silicone gel alternatives.
-Although complications from a previous breast implant procedure may cause discomfort and pain, Orange County breast revision surgery can help correct the physical problems and resolve aesthetic flaws that may have been caused by a negative prior augmentation experience.
+No matter the scenario, Orange County breast revision surgery can correct the physical and aesthetic problems that may have been caused by a previous negative breast augmentation experience.

 We hope that the following commonly asked questions can help you gain a more complete understanding of Orange County breast revision surgery.
-We welcome you to visit with Dr. Daneshmand to discuss your individual desires and questions regarding breast revision surgery and perhaps turning a previous negative augmentation experience into a positive one.
+We welcome you to visit with board-certified plastic surgeon Dr. Daneshmand to discuss your individual desires and questions regarding breast revision surgery.
+Call 949-359-8397 today for an initial consultation.

-One way to lessen the risks of breast revision surgery is to seek out an Orange County board certified plastic surgeon (certification from the American Board of Plastic Surgery).
+One way to reduce the risks associated with breast implant revision surgery is to seek out an Orange County board-certified plastic surgeon such as Dr. Daneshmand.
+Plastic surgeons with this title have received a certification from the American Board of Plastic Surgery.
 These qualifications ensure that you and your well-being are in good hands.
 Each ASPS Member Surgeon:

 - Has at least five years of surgical training and a minimum of two years of plastic surgery training.

-- Is board-certified by The American Board of Plastic Surgery or The Royal College of Physicians and Surgeons of Canada.
+- Has a board certification from The American Board of Plastic Surgery or The Royal College of Physicians and Surgeons of Canada.

 - Is peer-reviewed for safety and ethical standards prior to attaining the honor of active membership.